 In addition to the voice related topics a request for evaluating of objective video assessment models was registered.
 This topic should be restricted to typical video applications in telecommunication services.
 That requires a restriction to low bit rate video coding as well as limited image sizes like used in mobile phones and PDA’s.
 Here a close partnership to VQEG is established.

+This Question analyses and recommends methods, metrics and procedures for statistical evaluation, qualification and comparison of objective quality prediction models.
+These statistics can be applied to objective prediction models which can be translated to an estimated subjective judgment of a dedicated subjective test procedure.
+This Question discusses frameworks, metrics and example procedures for those statistical analyses.”

 Considerations on how to help measure and mitigate climate change.

 Tasks